Blog

 How Long Can the CRA Collect Tax Debt?

 In the majority of cases, CRA has a limitation period of 10 years to collect tax debt, which begins on the date of assessment of the debt.
 The payment arrangements or legal proceedings are certain activities that may suspend or prolong this schedule.
-Relying on time alone is risky, as collection actions may continue aggressively during this period.
+Relying on time alone is risky, as collection actions may continue aggressively during this period under canada revenue collections.

 How a Tax Professional or Lawyer Can Help